avilabiel/blackjack-cli/README.md

 12. Players can log in and set their nickname
 13. Apply Github CICD to ensure our tests are passing on every push (to `main` or PRs)
 14. Apply automated tests for the game CLI
+15. In the REST API, the given hidden card from dealer should be revelead in a specific request to avoid sneaky peaks on Network Dev Tools

 ## How to contribute